-Principal Issued ordinary share capital held As ssociates Principal activities place of business by Group by Company % % Consolidated Hotels Limited Hotel investment Hong Kong 35 - Shepherd Investments Limited Investment holding Hong Kong 48
+Principal l ordinary apital held As ssociates Principal activities place of business by Group by Company % % Consolidated Hotels Limited Shepherd Investments Limited Hotel investment Investment holding Hong Kong Hong Kong 35 48 -

 All subsidiaries and associates are incorporated in Hong Kong except Edward Properties LLC, French Valley Airport Center LLC and Taico Properties, Inc. which are incorporated in the United States; and Tai Cheung (B.V.I.)
 Company Limited which is incorporated in the British Virgin Islands.
 The principal country of operation is the same as the country of incorporation except for Tai Cheung (B.V.I.)
 Company Limited which operates internationally.